 The International Practice Management Association, founded in 1984 as the Legal Assistant Management Association (LAMA) and recently known as the International Paralegal Management Association (IPMA), is the premier resource for information and education on the management of paralegals and other practice support professionals.

-The International Practice Management Association is the resource for information and education on the management of paralegals and other practice support professionals in law firms, corporations and law departments globally.
-Its mission is to advocate for the effective use and management of these professionals, to promote and enhance the proficiency and professionalism of its members, and to provide thought leadership to the membership, the legal industry, and the public at large on the value of utilization and management of paralegals and other practice support professionals.
+The International Practice Management Association is your primary resource for information and education on the management of practice support professionals including paralegals in law firms, corporations, and law departments globally.
+Its mission is to advocate for the effective use and management of these professionals, to promote and enhance the proficiency and professionalism of its members, and to provide practical resources and cutting-edge solutions to the membership, the legal industry, and the public at large on the value of utilization and management of practice support professionals.

 The International Practice Management Association (IPMA) was born in a suite of rooms at the Madison Hotel in Washington D.C. in 1984.

 In the early 1980's, educators in the paralegal field determined a need to form a professional association of paralegal educators.
 Janet Kaiser and David Sapadin spearheaded the formation of the American Association for Paralegal Education (AAfPE).
 David, who headed up the Philadelphia Institute for Paralegal Training, was behind the sponsorship of a series of educational seminars for legal assistant managers.
 He encouraged a small group of managers who were attending one of the sessions on management skills to consider forming a professional association similar to AAfPE.

 At an impromptu 1984 meeting, in the living room area of a suite of rooms at the Madison Hotel in Washington D.C., underwritten by a lawyer who represented the motor vehicle industry, seven legal assistant managers, from all over the United States, met to determine the feasibility of forming a professional association.
 These seven met by chance at a manager's conference.